-The plurilingual form of the treaty does not justify the interpreter in simply preferring one text to another and discarding the normal means of resolving an ambiguity or obscurity on the basis of the objects and purposes of the treaty, travaux preparatoires, the surrounding circumstances, subsequent practice, etc. On the contrary, the equality of the texts means that every reasonable effort should first be made to reconcile the texts and to ascertain the intention of the parties by recourse to the normal means of interpretation.
+means of resolving an ambiguity or obscurity on the basis of the objects and purposes of the treaty, travaux preparatoires, the surrounding circumstances, subsequent practice, etc. On the contrary, the equality of the texts means that every reasonable effort should first be made to reconcile the texts and to ascertain the intention of the parties by recourse to the normal means of interpretation.106

-- 96. The fact that the texts are presumed to have the same meaning in each authentic text does not mean that the presumption needs to be rebutted before an interpreter seeks to reconcile the texts.
-Rather, in reconciling the texts, an interpreter is acting consistently with this presumption.
-In addressing the VCLT provision which at the time combined Article 33(3) and Article 33(4), the ILC explained: - (8) Paragraph 3 therefore provides, first, that the terms of a treaty are presumed to have the same meaning in each authentic text.
-Then it adds that-apart from cases where the parties have agreed upon the priority of a particular text-in the event of a divergence between authentic texts a meaning which so far as possible reconciles the different texts shall be adopted. - 97.
-As the United States explained in its Response to the Panel's Question 43, the most appropriate way to reconcile the textual differences between the English and French subparagraph texts on one hand, and the Spanish subparagraph text on the other-specifically the different relationship between the subparagraph endings and the chapeau terms-is to interpret Article XXI(b) such that all three subparagraph endings refer back to "any action which it considers".
-This reading is consistent with the Spanish text; and also while less in line with rules of grammar and conventions is a reading permitted by the English and French texts.
+105. In addressing the VCLT provision107 which at the time combined Article 33(3) and Article 33(4), the ILC explained: (8) Paragraph 3 therefore provides, first, that the terms of a treaty are presumed to have the same meaning in each authentic text.
+Then it adds that-apart from cases where the parties have agreed upon the priority of a particular text-in the event of a divergence between authentic texts a meaning which so far as possible reconciles the different texts shall be adopted.108

+106. As the United States explained in its Response to the Panel's Question 43, the most appropriate way to reconcile the textual differences between the English and French subparagraph texts on one hand, and the Spanish subparagraph text on the other-specifically the different relationship between the subparagraph endings and the chapeau terms-is to interpret Article XXI(b) such that all three subparagraph endings refer back to "any action which it considers".
+This reading is consistent with the Spanish text; and also - while less in line with rules of grammar and conventions - is a reading permitted by the English and French texts.